jonsim/robot-trace/README.md

 - Robot Framework 4.0+

 ## Contributing
 Contributions, bugs, and feature requests are welcome!
-Please submit a pull request or open an issue for bugs and requests.
+Please see the [Contributing Guide](CONTRIBUTING.md) for details on how to build the project locally and submit changes.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file